skeatz/FabPDI/fabpdi-t90usb.md

 Congratulations!
 You have made yourself a PDI/ISP programmer.

-##Testing the Programmer
+## Testing the Programmer
 Make sure that FabPDI-t90usb is operating in normal (non-DFU) mode.
-Open a command prompt window in Windows and a terminal in Linux.
+Open a command prompt window in Windows or terminal if using Linux.
 Connect your board to FabPDI-t90usb using the PDI header for ATxmega devices and the ISP header for ATtiny and ATmega devices.

 ![FabPDI-t90usb as PDI programmer](images/fabpdi-t90usb_10.png)